apache/hbase-operator-tools/hbase-hbck2/README.md

     -o,--override   override if procedure is running/stuck
     -r,--recursive  bypass parent and its children.
 SLOW!
 EXPENSIVE!
-    -w,--lockWait   milliseconds to wait before giving up; default=1 -i, --inputFile   take one or more files to read the args from Pass one (or more) procedure 'pid's to skip to procedure finish.
+    -w,--lockWait   milliseconds to wait before giving up; default=1 Pass one (or more) procedure 'pid's to skip to procedure finish.
 Parent of bypassed procedure will also be skipped to the finish.
 Entities will be left in an inconsistent state and will require manual fixup.
 May need Master restart to clear locks still held.
 Bypass fails if procedure has children.
 Add 'recursive' if all you have is a parent pid to finish parent and children.
 This is SLOW, and dangerous so use selectively.
-Does not always work.If -i or --inputFiles is specified, pass one or more input file names.
+Does not always work.
+   If -i or --inputFiles is specified, pass one or more input file names.
    Each file contains PID's, one per line.
 For example:
      $ HBCK2 -i bypass fileName1 fileName2

  extraRegionsInMeta <NAMESPACE|NAMESPACE:TABLENAME>...
    Options:
     -f, --fix    fix meta by removing all extra regions found.
-    -i, --inputFile   take one or more files to read the args from Reports regions present on hbase:meta, but with no related directories on the file system.
+   Reports regions present on hbase:meta, but with no related directories on the file system.
 Needs hbase:meta to be online.
    For each table name passed as parameter, performs diff